The Ultimate Stress Busting Post

 If you start to imagine yourself having an argument with your spouse, struggling to pay your bills, being out of work for months and eventually ending up living under a cardboard box, you’re going to feel terrible, as well as very stressed.

 You will almost certainly accompany those images with an internal dialogue that reiterates how desperate and dour things look.
-The voice may even mock, berate or attack you as described in this post by Ali.
+The voice may even mock, berate or attack you, although its doing it with the best intentions!